Current validation practice undermines surgical AI development: Competing Interests Statement

 M.S.A. is a speaker of Medtronic and advisor of Johnson \& Johnson.
 D.A. is a shareholder and has a leadership role in Scialytics.
 N.W.C.: Nil.
 O.C. reports having received consulting fees from Therapanacea (2022-2024).
 OC reports that other principal investigators affiliated to the team which he co-leads have received grants (paid to the institution) from Sanofi (2020-2022) and Biogen (2022-2023).
 OC reports that his spouse was an employee of myBrainTechnologies (2015-2023) and is an employee of DiamPark.
 G.F. declares the following conflict of interest: Johns Hopkins University, Harvard Brigham and Women's Hospital.
-S.G. declares the following competing financial interests: he has or has had consulting relationships with Una Health GmbH, Lindus Health Ltd., Flo Ltd, ICURA ApS, Rock Health Inc., Thymia Ltd., FORUM Institut für Management GmbH, High-Tech Gründerfonds Management GmbH, DG SANTE, Prova Health Ltd, haleon plc and Ada Health GmbH and holds share options in Ada Health GmbH.
+S.G. has or has had consulting relationships with AMBOSS SE, Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, Flo Ltd, FORUM Institut für Management GmbH, High-Tech Gründerfonds Management GmbH, Lindus Health Ltd, Thymia Ltd, Una Health GmbH, the Saudi Arabia Food and Drug Authority (SFDA) funded through the United Nations Development Programme (UNDP) and Ada Health GmbH, and he holds share options in Ada Health GmbH.".
 T.P.G. is the Founder of SST.
 D.A.H. is a consultant for Medtronic.
 A.J. is an employee of Intuitive.
 F.R.K. declares advisory roles for Radical Healthcare, USA; and the Surgical Data Science Collective, USA, and has received research funding from Novartis.
+L.Mü. is an employee at KARL STORZ SE \& Co.
+KG.
 H.J.M. is employed by and holds shares in Panda Surgical Limited.
 P.M. is a co-founder and shareholder of Scialytics.
 H.N. is affiliated with Proximie Ltd, London, UK.
 N.P. is co-founder and own shares in Scialytics SAS.
 N.R. is an employee at NVIDIA.
 M.M.R. is now working at SAP Fioneer.
 D.S.: Medtronic, Odin Vision, Panda Surgical, EnAcuity, Helico Medical, Uncovr, Vope Medical.
-M.W. has received honoraria by KARL STORZ SE \& Co KG.
+M.W. has received honoraria from KARL STORZ SE \& Co.
+KG.
+The remaining authors declare no competing interests.